10 million volts, installation view, Waller Park, Bremen, 2015.

 10 million volts, preparation, studio view, HfK Bremen, 2015.

-It consists of a theoretical ADC (analog-to-digital converter) with an input sampling rate of 10 to 100 million volts and an output resolution of 6 bits.
+Looking inside the black boxes of digital technologies, an assembly of different components and materials performs complex calculations in ever shorter times.
+The site-specific machine awaits for a thunderstorm in order to be activated.
+Consisting of a theoretical ADC (analog-to-digital converter) with an input sampling rate of 10 to 100 million volts and an output resolution of 6 bits.
 Located in the wilderness, the device is attached to the tallest tree in a given area to attract lightning during thunderstorms.
 Evenly distributed electrodes are placed around the tree with specific crescent gaps to induce high-voltage sparks, producing binary signals that are activated according to the lightning voltage.
 The machine outputs 6 binary values that are visualized by the burning of flammable materials placed between the electrodes.

 Developed in collaboration with Mariana Basso as part of the MA program in Digital Media at the HfK Bremen, supervised by Prof. Ralf Baecker.